 In AK Futures LLC v Boyd Street Distro, 35 F.4th 682 (9th Cir.
 2022), defendant challenged the validity of plaintiff's unregistered trademark for vaping liquid containing THC derived from hemp.
 The Court of Appeals for the 9th Circuit agreed that only lawful uses can support trademark rights, but concluded that plaintiff's product was lawful because, under the plain text of the 2018 Agricultural Improvement Act, the THC in plaintiff's products came from lawful hemp rather than unlawful marijuana.

 Page 166.
-Add to the end of the Note on Foreign Commerce:
+Replace the Note on Foreign Commerce with the following Note: